covid-19-sds/covid-19-sds.github.io/index.md

 (5) MIT Media Lab, Cambridge, US.

 **Notice:** This results are preliminary and they have not yet been peer-reviewed.
 We will be updating them with new results and analysis.
 This work is licensed under a Creative Commons Attribution 4.0 International License.

-A summary of this report can be downloaded [here](/).
+A extended version of our results can be downloaded [here](/).

 <br>